 \paragraph{EDF tests}

 Several univariate GoF methods are based on the Empirical cumulative Distribution Function (EDF).
 The most known example is the Kolmogorov--Smirnov~(KS) test, others are the Cramer--von-Mises~(CvM) and the Anderson--Darling~(AD) tests.
-The performances of the corresponding test statistics variables (see eqs.~(\ref{tks},\ref{tAD})) are reported in Figure~\ref{fig:gof_edf}.
+The performances of the corresponding test statistics (see eqs.~(\ref{tks},\ref{tAD})) are reported in Fig.~\ref{fig:gof_edf}.

-EDF test statistics variables perform in general slightly better than $\chi^2$.
+EDF test statistics perform in general slightly better than $\chi^2$.
 In some cases they even display comparable performances to baseline NPLM, however none of the tests in this family is universally better than the others in all benchmarks.
 The different weights that the different tests give to the tails of the data distribution makes them more or less sensitive to different types of anomalies.

 \paragraph{Spacing statistics}